-Activity Monitor shows a variety of processess in use, in real-time.
+Activity Monitor is the macOS version of the task manager that is found in all versions of Microsoft Windows computers.
+Activity Monitor shows a variety of processes in use, in real-time.
 So that you can view each of the processes running on the computer, and see how they affect the overall performance of your computer.
 Activity Monitor also lets you see hidden background processes.

 Activity Monitor is a utility app included in macOS.
 If you were/are a Windows user, it can be said that Activity Monitor is Mac’s Task Manager.